More than money: pathways for philanthropy and government

 From 1996 to 2001, Dr. Bell was deputy commissioner of ACS’s Division of Child Protection.
 From 1994 to 1996, he was deputy commissioner of field services and contract agency case management for the New York City Human Resources Administration.
 In the early 1990s, Dr. Bell was associate executive director for Miracle Makers, a private-sector, minority-owned, not-for-profit child and family services organization in New York City.

-Dr. Bell earned his Ph.D. in social welfare from the Graduate Center of the City University of New York, his Master of Social Work degree from Hunter College School of Social Work, and his bachelor’s in biology and behavioral science degree from Delta State University.
+Dr. Bell earned his Ph.D. in social welfare from the City University of New York Graduate Center, his Master of Social Work degree from Hunter College School of Social Work, and his bachelor’s in biology and behavioral science degree from Delta State University.

 Public service, honors and professional affiliations

-Dr. Bell serves on the board of the Delta State University Foundation.
+Dr. Bell is Director Emeritus on the board of the Delta State University Foundation.
 He is a founding member of Cities United and serves on its advisory board.
 Cities United is a national network of mayors working to reduce violence-related deaths of African American males.

 Dr. Bell formerly served as chair of the board of trustees of the National Court Appointed Special Advocate Association and on the board of advisors of the National League of Cities’ Race, Equity and Leadership initiative.
 He also was a member of the American Bar Association’s Commission on Youth at Risk, the Pew Commission on Children in Foster Care, and the executive committee of the National Association of Public Child Welfare Administrators.